Matrix representations of the twisted virtual braid group and its extensions: On Complex Local Representations of and

-Now, we study the irreducibility of the representations $\eta_i, 1\leq i \leq 13,$ given in Theorem \ref{localSTVB2}.
+We now study the irreducibility of the representations $\eta_i, 1\leq i \leq 13,$ given in Theorem \ref{localSTVB2}.

-\begin{theorem} All the representations in Theorem 4.1 are reducible to the degree $2\times2$ and the following statements hold true. \begin{enumerate} \item[(i)] The representations $\eta_i$, $1\leq i \leq 4,$ are not further reducible to degree 1. \item[(ii)] The representations $\eta_i$, $i=5,9,$ are further reducible to degree 1 if and only if g=0 and $f\neq k$. \item[(iii)] The representations $\eta_i$, $6\leq i \leq 13$ and $i \neq 9$, are further reducible to degree 1. \end{enumerate} \end{theorem} \begin{proof} A similar proof as the proof of Theorem 3.3 gives the required result. \end{proof}
+\begin{theorem} All the representations in Theorem 4.1 are reducible to a two-dimensional representation and the following statements hold true. \begin{enumerate} \item[(i)] The representations $\eta_i$, $1\leq i \leq 4,$ are not further reducible to a one-dimensional representation. \item[(ii)] The representations $\eta_i$, $i=5,9,$ are further reducible to a one-dimensional representation if and only if $g=0$ and $f\neq k$. \item[(iii)] The representations $\eta_i$, $6\leq i \leq 13$ and $i \neq 9$, are further reducible to a one-dimensional representation. \end{enumerate} \end{theorem} \begin{proof} A similar proof as the proof of Theorem 3.3 gives the required result. \end{proof}

-In this section, we determine the forms of all complex homogeneous local representations of $STVB_2$ and $STVG_2$, which leads us to ask the following question, for $n\geq 3$, as a future work.
+In this section, we determine the forms of all complex homogeneous local representations of $STVB_2$ and $STVG_2$, which leads us to ask the following question, for $n\geq 3$, for future work.

-\begin{question} Consider $n\geq 3$ and let $\eta': STVB_n \rightarrow M_{n+1}(\mathbb{C})$ be a complex homogeneous local representation of $STVB_n$.
+\begin{question} Consider $n\geq 3$ and let $\eta': STVB_n \longrightarrow \mathrm{M}_{n+1}(\mathbb{C})$ be a complex homogeneous local representation of $STVB_n$.
 What are the possible forms of $\eta'$? \end{question}